open-cogsci/osdoc/content/pages/manual/interface.md

 ### Editor shortcuts

-The following keyboard shortcuts are available in editor components, such as the `inline_script`:
+The following keyboard shortcuts are available in editor components, such as the INLINE_SCRIPT:

 - Run selected code in debug window (if applicable): `Alt+R`
 - Run all code in debug window (if applicable): `Shift+Alt+R`